TeamPraxidike/Helti/README.md

 ### Usage of website

 After opening the website on a localhost make an account by following the instructions.
 After making an account return to the inital page and log in if necesarry.
 Depending on the type of account your are using a panel will open showing you tools for a patient's or a doctor's account.
-A video tutorial can be seen [here.](https://youtu.be/Y4knOpRMoxs)

 ### Usage of model